top of page

 “Libby why do you always miss school?”

 The summer flew by.
-The majority of it was full of bed rotting once again, and watching my parents worry about me, even though they did their best to hide it.
+The majority of it was full of bed rotting again, and watching my parents worry about me, even though they did their best to hide it.
 A month after my neck scan, I went to Florida for a family holiday.
 What teenager gets tired after being at a water park for about an hour?
+What teenager struggles to walk around theme parks?
+Even though I enjoyed my holiday, hyperparathyroidism once again took away some joy.

 Finally, the day comes.
-January 14th, the day before surgery, we pack our bags and head into London in preparation for surgery the next day!
+January 14th, the day before surgery, we pack our bags and head into London in preparation for surgery the next day.
 January 15th 2024, my life changing little nap!
 Waking up knowing that the little benign tumour won’t hold me back anymore.
 I can finally be a teenager!

-The recovery process for me was quite long, took about a month or so to adapt to my new life.
+The recovery process for me was quite long.
+It took about a month or so to adapt to my new life.
 The answer to the question would I be able to sit my GCSEs or not was still unclear in everybody’s minds due to the unsteadiness of my mental and physical health.

 “Libby’s had such a glow up!”